victor7376/BTTF-World-Clock/README.md

 If you have any issues with the displays, it can be useful to remove the resisters on the back of the displays.
 Just Google 'Sevensegment display remove capacitors'.

+# Examples

+In the folder - *Examples* you will find two different examples of how this clock is wired The first is the default wiring guide, the 2nd is if you have issues with the first & the displays do not light up.